Come meet our resident animals!

 E.T., our Ball Python, was found slithering down the halls of the Ansonia Middle School.
 These snakes–native to the savannas and grasslands of Africa–have become popular pets due to their docile temperament.
 Many people do not know that these snakes can live up to 30 years and often end up offering them up for adoption.
 E.T. is a huge part of our Animal Ambassador program and frequently travels with us to events!
 He’s the chillest animal here, at the Nature Center!

 Mary, our Great Horned Owl (aka: GHO), came to us after having a rather unfortunate encounter with a barb wire fence.
 One of her wings was shattered beyond mending and had to be amputated.
 While Mary escaped all of this with her life, having only one wing, she is non-releasable and is a permanent resident here, at the Ansonia Nature Center, and has been here for over 15 years!
 You can view her outdoor enclosure through a large glass window inside the Nature Center.

 Barred owls are one of the most common owls in CT.
 In the woods surrounding the Nature Center, we frequently hear them hooting.
 Our staff have even sighted these owls in the early morning hours!
 Before being brought to us by Countryside Veterinary Hospital, Sebastian had received serious head trauma and a massive break in his left wing from a collision with a car.
 His wing could not be saved, so this lovely, one-winged barred owl’s permanent home is here, at the Nature Center.
-He lives on a healthy died of 3 frozen-thawed mice nightly, fed to him in his pine bough filled enclosure.
+He lives on a healthy diet of 3 frozen-thawed mice nightly, fed to him in his pine bough filled enclosure.
 Sebby is a bit shy, so he doesn’t come out for a lot of programs, but when he does, his majestic presence is seldom forgotten.